TheIshanD/dashboard-sla/README.md

 First, **I converted the application from vue2 to vue3.** To do this, I updated/removed/added dependencies in *package.json* and changed some of the base code in main.js.

+Next, I worked on **separating the code into managable single-functionality components.** I created separate vue components for the hide-bar and the actual table.
+Then, I extracted the table header and made it its own component.
+Throughout this process, I cleaned up the redundant code.

 ## Decisions